A common question among truckers looking to become owner operators is what brand of truck they should buy.

 I’ve never been in a situation yet where I couldn’t get into a PACCAR dealership.

 They have better quality control of their vehicles which also means that they’re building a better truck.
-So, you’re experiencing less downtime, less shop time.
+Less downtime, less shop time.

-That is highly important when you’re buying a truck.
+This is so important when you’re buying a truck.
 But even when you do experience a breakdown, you can rest assured that you’ll find a dealership that is happy to get you back on the road.

 PACCAR does in-house financing as well for their Kenworth and Peterbilt trucks.
-That’s a huge time saver.
+That’s can be a huge time saver for the owner operator.

-Why I Buy Kenworth & Peterbilt Trucks Every Time
+Why I Buy Kenworth and Peterbilt Trucks, Every Time

-In the course of my career, (since ’84) I’ve been buying PACCAR equipment there’s a lot I’ve come to expect from them.
+In the course of my career, (since ’84) I’ve been buying PACCAR equipment.

 - I’ve never had one lemon.

-- I’ve never had one I was disappointed in.
+- I’ve never had one I was even close to being disappointed in.

 - I’ve never had bad service from a dealership.

-- I’ve never had any warranty issues with any of them.
-They’ve been excellent trucks for me.
+- I’ve never had any warranty issues with any Paccar product.

-- If I did have an issue with any of my PACCAR trucks, they stood behind me 100% warranty and I was on my way again.
+- If I did have an issue of any sort with any of my PACCAR trucks, the company stood behind my warranty 100% .

 I’ve always bought PACCAR and it has never let me down.
-The mark of a good truck is: If it’s making you money, that’s a good truck.
-But also remember you can’t eat sweet feet.
+The mark of a good truck if it’s back on the road, asap after a breakdown.